rjagtani/Binary_Classification_Model_Evaluation_Metrics_Function/README.md

 2) actual_values(numeric/integer/factor) : vector of actual_values of the dependent_variable.
 Takes only two values - 0 & 1 where 0 is non event and 1 is event.
 3)threshold_optimize_metric(char) : Metric maximized to find optimal threshold probability for classifying 0s and 1s.
 Used to calculate Confusion Matrix and other related metrics.
 Metrics available : 'accuracy','kappa','f1_score','youdens_statistic'; Default : 'accuracy'
 4) ntile(int) : number of buckets required for Lift table ( Default is 10 - deciles )
-5) filename(char) : name of excel file passed as a character vector (.xlsx need not be included in filename)
+5) filename(char) : name of excel file passed as a character vector (.xlsx need not be included in filename);Default : 'demo_file'
 6) pred_prob_test(numeric) : estimated probability output of the model on test dataset;optional
 7) actual_values_test(numeric/integer) : integer vector of actual_values of the_dependent_variable for test dataset;optional